techytanveer/IBM-MQ-put-get-queue/README.md

 Executes a functional test to verify the Put/Get cycle.

 ## What I've achieved:
-`Environment Stability:` By vendoring the `.h` files, I have removed the brittle dependency on external downloads.
-`Configuration Alignment:` Matched the infrastructure (`QM1`) to the application code.

-`Security Orchestration:` Learned how to bypass MQ's connection authentication (`CONNAUTH`) specifically for automated testing environments.

----

-## SPRINTS

 1. **proof-of-concept.tar** - CI/CD pipeline is fully functional: it compiles against vendored headers and successfully executes a "Put" and "Get" against a live (containerized) IBM MQ instance.
 2. **async-waiting-feature.tar**- Moving from "one-shot" execution to Asynchronous Waiting.
 Instead of the consumer checking the queue and immediately quitting if it's empty, we’ll tell it to "hang on the line" for a message to arrive